in and around Stoke-on-Trent.

 When – Wednesdays 7:30-9pm

 Founded by Janet Russell in 2014, Lester Simpson took over the role of MD later that year.
 Our aim is to promote Peace, Friendship, Reconciliation and Care for the Planet through song.
-Lester continues as MD on Sunday afternoons, ably assisted by Penny Barfield as Assistant MD on weekday evenings.
+Lester continues as MD one Sunday afternoon a month with Penny Barfield as Assistant MD on weekday evenings.
 They have a repertoire of songs (mainly three and four part harmony) which celebrate peace, goodwill, reconciliation and friendship, social justice and related issues.

 Where – The Friends Meeting House, Overton Bank, Leek, ST13 5ES